 Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 The Company and subsidiaries make estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions of significant accounting relate primarily to provision for investments adjustment, allowance for doubtful accounts, provision for diminution in inventories, allowance for depreciation of plant and equipment, amortization of intangible assets, allowance for receivable from disposal investment of associated company of the subsidiary and provision for long-term employee benefits.
+The estimates and assumptions of significant accounting relate primarily to provision for investments adjustment, allowance for doubtful accounts, provision for diminution in inventories, provision for impairment of non-current assets classified as held for sale, allowance for depreciation of plant and equipment, amortization of intangible assets and provision for long-term employee benefits.
 All other estimates mentioned above are further disclosed in the corresponding notes to the financial statements.